heathermeeker/Transition-Checklist/Checklist.md

 Ask if your loved one has a preference for a charity to receive memorial donations.

 ## Funeral arrangements and disposition of remains.
 If open-casket, select clothes for your loved one for the funeral.
 Also make sure there are funds for whatever you plan.
+Find out about any pre-paid cemetary plot.
+Discuss your loved one's preferences for music, eulogies, or other arrangements for funeral or memorial service.
+Veterans, service members and their dependents can be burdied in a national cemetary.

 ## Digital Accounts.
 Identify all online accounts and passwords, including banking, social media, subscriptions, cryptocurrency wallets, so they can be shut down after death.
 It is crucial to get control of your loved one’s primary email account so you can shut down activity.
 Get PIN information for computers, phones, or tablets.